-A new safety data transfer process that transfers data from NYSDMV to NYSDOT has been designed and is in development.
+A new safety data transfer process that transfers data from NYSDMV to NYSDOT has been designed and is being tested.
 The transfer process is phase one of a project to replace NYSDOT's legacy safety data systems with a new system called CLEAR.
 CLEAR will utilize the new safety data warehouse, integrate with the other NYSDOT enterprise systems, and enhance NYSDOT's ability to perform safety planning, analysis and evaluation on all public roads.
-A CLEAR RFP was released in September 2017.
-A vendor was selected; a kickoff meeting was held in February 2018, and the first series of requirements workshops were held in May 2018.
+The planned implementation timeframe is the end of 2020.